l7mp/stunner/doc/AUTH.md

 ```

 Note that modifying TURN credentials goes *without* restarting the `stunnerd` pods: new connections
-will need to use the modified credentials but existing TURN connections should continue as
+will need to use the modified credentials but existing TURN connections should continue as normal
-normal.
-Depending on your use case, the WebRTC application server may need to be restarted to learn
+(the application server may need to be restarted to learn the new TURN credentials though).
-the new STUNner credentials.

 ## Longterm authentication